Atlanta police chief steps down just 2 weeks after drawing national praise

 The chief walked among crowds of protesters in Atlanta in the wake of Floyd's May 25 death, listening to their concerns and promising to work toward change in how police officers interact with the community.

 "I hear you.
 I've heard from so many people who can't sleep.
-They're terrififed, they're crying, they're worried for their children," she said late last month during one exchange with people expressing concern about police brutality.
+They're terrified , they're crying, they're worried for their children," she said late last month during one exchange with people expressing concern about police brutality.

 She said the officers involved in George Floyd's killing in Minneapolis should be charged and appeared at Mayor Keisha Lance Bottoms' side as the mayor made an impassioned plea for protesters to go home when when riots started over Floyd's killing.